Sauerkraut Soup With Kielbasa (Paleo, Whole30, Low Carb)

-This recipe shows my (paleo friendly) version of one Eastern classic – savory Sauerkraut Soup with Klobasa (Paprika Sausage).
+This recipe shows my version of one Eastern classic – savoury Sauerkraut Soup With Kielbasa (Paleo, Whole30, Low Carb).
 This rich soup is a fixed star in the kitchens of Middle and Eastern Europe.
 Yet it has many forms as every Slavic country has their own interpretation of it and almost every family carries their own unique recipe.

-I spent this weekend traveling a little and having fun with my family.
+I spent this weekend travelling a little and having fun with my family.
 You can follow me on Instagram or Facebook to see more pictures and stories from all my adventures, small or big.
 And as it included some physical activity (snowboarding with my dad, brother and hubby in Austria on Friday and walking thru winding streets of Prague with my mum on Saturday) it also included some good foods and drinks.
 Not that I feel bad about it, I definitely like to have a glass of wine or dessert every now and then.
 But I like to keep my eating balanced.
 If I’ll have a special meal one day (or two) I will try to make a healthier option the next day.
 To get the extra vitamins, nourish my body and calm the digestion.
-That is why I made the Sauerkraut Soup with Klobasa when I arrived home today.
+That is why I made the Sauerkraut Soup With Kielbasa (Paleo, Whole30, Low Carb) when I arrived home today.

 Because it’s still quite cold in Czech Republic so I don’t have a big craving for salads or raw veggies.
 However that doesn’t mean I can’t have a healthy nutritious meal.
 We don’t make the sauerkraut soup just because it’s super satisfying on the chilly days.
 It’s also a great source of vitamins and probiotics.
 Did you know that sauerkraut is a superior source of vitamin C?
 Find even more information about this wondrous fermented vegetable on Nourishing Plot or Mark’s Daily Apple.

 - 2 tbsp lard for cooking (you can swap with non aromatic oil)